Food Before One Is Just For Fun: Myth or Fact?

 Breast milk or infant formula provides the essential nutrients, antibodies, and hydration that babies need for growth and development.

 For around the first six months of life, breast milk or formula should be the sole source of nutrition for babies and should remain their main source of nutrition until the age of 12 months.
+Hence the reason solids are referred to as 'complementary foods'.

 So, where does that leave food?